octimot/StoryToolkitAI/INSTALLATION.md

 #### That's it!
 Inside the virtual environment, you should now be able to start the tool:

-    py StoryToolkitAI-dev\storytoolkitai
+    py StoryToolkitAI\storytoolkitai

 _Note: After restart of the machine or your terminal window, never forget to activate the virtual environment before starting the app.
 In the folder where you created venv, run:_

     venv\Scripts\activate.bat

-_Note: if you're using a version earlier than 0.18.0, the old run command was: `python StoryToolkitAI-dev/app.py`_
+_Note: if you're using a version earlier than 0.18.0, the old run command was: `python StoryToolkitAI/app.py`_

 ## Running the non-standalone tool